Rice bowls containing freshly cooked brown rice.

 How to Cook Brown Rice 1

-• Wash and Rinse: Next, use your fingers to gently agitate the wet rice grains in a circular motion for 10–15 seconds.
-Using very little water allows the grains to rub against each other.
-It also reduces the absorption of impurities from the milky water.
-Add water and immediately discard the cloudy water.
-Rinse one more time.
+• Wash and Rinse: Gently rub the wet rice in a circular motion for 10–15 seconds with minimal water.
+This lets the grains scrub each other and limits absorption of impurities from the milky water.
+Add water and drain immediately, and repeat once.

 How to Cook Brown Rice 2